 * Please note: This email will contain important information, so make sure you file it somewhere safe.

-You will need to accept your offer online through the FedUni Living housing portal using the username and password from your application.
-Make sure you accept your offer by the date outlined in your offer email.
+You will need to accept your offer online through the Fedliving Portal using the username and password from your application.
+Make sure you accept your offer by the date outlined in your offer email to confirm your place.

 Early arrival accommodation is available to students who have accepted an accommodation offer for our residences and who may be arriving outside the residency contract dates.
 You will need to complete the early arrival accommodation request when accepting your accommodation offer.

-All halls have laundry facilities with washing machines and dryers.
+All residences have laundry facilities with washing machines and dryers.
 Students need to provide their own detergent and baskets.

 Quiet units are just that, quiet.
-Residents have asked for these as they are focussed on their studies and would like to live alcohol-free.
 Quiet time is from 9pm through to 9am and alcohol is not allowed within the unit at any time.
-Quiet units are available on request - please contact FedUni Living for further information.
+Quiet units may be available upon on request - please contact Fedliving for further information.